-• 1029 Networking Design Internship - Senior (elective) - 1 credit/full year
+1029 Networking Design Internship - Senior (elective) - .5 credit/full year

-This independent study allows students to work side-by-side with our Chief Information Officer in performing the daily maintenance on the La Salle Academic Network.
+This independent study allows students to work side-by-side with our Director of Technology and Information Systems in performing the daily maintenance on the La Salle Academic Network.
 The hands-on experience provides students the skills needed to run a 1200-user network.
 All students will produce a portfolio of their work throughout the semester which will count as their assessment for the marking period.